Faculty, Administration, Staff & Friends

 It simply wasn’t discussed.

 Having left UMC with a new baby, no degree, and a lot of student loan debt Tanya took time away from school to work and support her new family.
-She has taken a UND class occasionally over the years but it wasn’t until about four years ago when Arts & Sciences Dean Debbie Storrs was hired and she began to encourage Tanya to finish the coursework and obtain a bachelor’s degree.
-Tanya proudly walked across the stage at UND’s graduation in May 2017 after earning a B.A. in Interdisciplinary Studies!
+She has taken a UND class occasionally over the years but it wasn’t until a few years ago when Debbie Storrs joined the College of Arts & Sciences and she began to mentor and encourage Tanya to finish the coursework and obtain a bachelor’s degree.
+Tanya proudly walked across the stage at UND’s graduation in May 2017 after earning a B.A. in Interdisciplinary Studies.
 She is the first person in her immediate and extended family to earn a bachelor’s degree.
 Beginning fall 2020, Tanya will begin the Masters in Business Administration (MBA) program at UND.

-Tanya has worked at UND since July 1998 and has been in the College of Arts & Sciences for over 12 years.
-With an open door, Tanya is thrilled to help all students be successful.
+Tanya has worked at UND since July 1998 and since 2005 has been in the College of Arts & Sciences.
+With an open door, Tanya is grateful for the opportunity to help all students be successful.
 She is an advocate for other first-generation students to have the encouragement they need to reach their goals and recognize their own abilities.

 Columbia Hall, Room 1909